Research

 Status:

 Promote GW as the place to build your research career.
-Sustain faculty, staff and students with lifestyle and wellness programs.
+Promote workforce policies and process for education and promotion of research faculty and staff, ensure access for research career pathways and retain excellence.
 Elevate workforce for national recognition and prizes.
+Sustain researchers with lifestyle and wellness programs.
 Ensure a safe research environment, free of harassment and bias.

 Status: